prathmesh133/BakeHub/README.md

 Privacy Policy
 Social Media Follow Links

-Order Page
+Cake Order Page which includes
 Step-by-step guide for placing orders
 Cake Order Form
 Buttons for:
 Download Receipt and Place Another Order

 Track Order Page
-Check order status using order ID, Customer Name, and Cake Flavours
+For Check order status using order ID, Customer Name, and Cake Flavours

 Make Payment Page
-Accepts Cash and Card payments
+To Accepts Cash and Card payments
 Generates receipts for both modes

-Contact Us Page for sharing any type of cake related complaints Includes a FAQ section with a searchable list of questions
+Contact Us Page for sharing any type of Cake related complaints Includes a FAQ section with a searchable list of questions

 📦 Tech Stack